ATI Physical Therapy, Inc. (ATIP) Bundle

 Official mission statement

-To exceed patient expectations by providing the highest quality of care in a friendly and encouraging environment.
+- To exceed customer expectations by providing the highest quality of care in a friendly and encouraging environment.

 Vision statement